Edge Hill has a great campus but that wouldn’t stop you from looking for other gems in Ormskirk would it?

 Walk.
 (10 minute walk from Edge Hill).
 Out of Edge Hill’s main entrance just turn right and keep to that only road (called St Helens Road by the way) until you reach the first traffic light.
 Cross the road at the traffic light and walk for a little more you’ll see Mandrakes right on your left hand side.

 Take the bus.
 You probably already know about the bus (which is run by the University and free for all students and staff) but I want to take this chance to tell you a tip I’ve just learned about the bus schedule (after over two months living here and taking the bus for like 100 times though🤣).
 Everybody can tell you the bus leaves every 20 minutes, but nobody seems to tell you: at what minute? …because with this cold weather and those winds, waiting for 15+ minutes at the bus stop isn’t a great idea (at least for me).
-So here’s the tip that saves lives (from the winter winds obviously): There are 3 stops – Edge Hill Main Entrance, Creative Edge, Ormskirk bus station Stand 5.
-Don’t mind the hour, just look at the minute: The bus leaves Main Entrance at minute 08, 28, 48, leaves Creative Edge at 13, 33, 53, leaves Ormskirk at 05, 25, 45.
+So here’s the tip that saves lives (from the winter winds obviously): There are 3 stops—Edge Hill Main Entrance, Creative Edge, Ormskirk bus station Stand 5—when you plan to take the bus, look at your watch but only care about the minute: The bus leaves Main Entrance at minute 08, 28, 48, leaves Creative Edge at 13, 33, 53, leaves Ormskirk at 05, 25, 45.
 (So it starts from Ormskirk, after 3 minutes reaches Main Entrance, then moves to Creative Edge).

 3. The space at Mandrakes